 Landscaping isn’t necessarily cheap; however, you can still find ways to save money on your yard by choosing cost-effective hardscaping, salvaged and local materials, and native perennial plants.

 Perennials are attractive and come back every year, unlike annuals.
-Likewise, selecting native plants to your area will save you money on irrigation and maintaining plant health in the long run.
+Likewise, selecting native plants for your area will save you money on irrigation and maintaining plant health in the long run.

 10. Cleaning Up